 The vice versa is also true i.e. when the radius is the smallest the refractive power is at the greatest.
 This gives us,

-This concept is a proof of the lens’s cylindrical power combined with the spherical power of another facet.
+This concept is proof of the lens’s cylindrical power combined with the spherical power of another facet.

 Ray of Light & its Refractive Power:

 A ray of light that strikes the torus on an x, y plane suffers refraction in consideration of the largest radius of curvature.
 Thus, as we discussed before it will have the least refractive power.
-Whereas the ray of light that enters through the z axis (axis of revolution) suffers refraction in accordance with the least value of radius of curvature which in turn makes it have the highest power of refraction.
+Whereas the ray of light that enters through the z-axis (axis of revolution) suffers refraction in accordance with the least value of the radius of curvature which in turn makes it have the highest power of refraction.